Saturday 3rd - Sunday 4th October

 This conference is being organised by the School of Humanities and the Special Collections and Archives, in conjunction with the Friends of the Dymock Poets and the Edward Thomas Society, in order to celebrate our shared interest in the Dymock Poets in the context of the First World War.

-Friday afternoon/evening will include the premiere of a play about the Dymock Poets.
+The evening will feature the premiere of a play about the Dymock Poets.
 This play is being written by postgraduate students on the MA Creative and Critical Writing, and supported by the Janet Trotter Trust.
 It will be a co-production of Eleven Places Theatre Company and Dreamshed Theatre Company.
-A conference dinner will follow.

 On Sunday, the Friends of the Dymock Poets will host a walk around Dymock.
 Coach travel will be organised.